Occupancy

 The occupancy calendar

 The occupancy calendar gives you a visual month-by-month overview of availability.
 Navigate between months using the arrow buttons, or jump to a specific month using the month picker.
+The calendar loads data one month at a time, up to a maximum window of 365 days.

 Reading the calendar